3dots/lesswrong/Rationality A-Z.md

 **pulchritudinous**: describes a person of breathtaking, heartbreaking beauty.

->predict what each will say in a sort of mental role taking that is much easier if you imagine it not being you that has such thoughts.
+>predict what each side will say in a sort of mental role acting; that is much easier if you imagine it not being you that has such thoughts.

 ## No, Really, I've Deceived Myself [link](https://www.lesswrong.com/s/qqFS6Kw5fmPyzkLby/p/rZX4WuufAPbN6wQTv)